Approaching Stable Quark Matter: Quark matter stability from pQCD calculations

 \section{Quark matter stability from pQCD calculations}

 At zero temperature and a high enough chemical potential, the grand potential or the pressure of the quark matter can be calculated perturbatively by treating the QCD coupling $\alpha_s$ as an expansion parameter~\cite{Freedman:1976xs,Freedman:1976ub,Baluni:1977ms,Kurkela:2009gj} and including the single quark loops, two-gluon irreducible vacuum diagrams, and the plasmon ring sum (see Ref.~\cite{Kurkela:2009gj} for details).
-In this section, we follow Ref.~\cite{Kurkela:2009gj} to calculate the thermodynamic properties of the quark matter system up to $\mathcal{O}(\alpha_s^2)$.
-Together with the unknown bag parameter $B$, which can only be calculated nonperturbatively, we derive the stability conditions for the quark matter.
+In this section, we follow Ref.~\cite{Kurkela:2009gj} to calculate the thermodynamic properties of the quark matter system up to $\mathcal{O}(\alpha_s^2)$.\footnote{The plasmon ring sum contains terms of $\mathcal{O}(\alpha_s^2\ln\alpha_s)$ resulting from the resummations, though for simplicity we still refer to the nominal order as $\mathcal{O}(\alpha_s^2)$.} Together with the unknown bag parameter $B$, which can only be calculated nonperturbatively, we derive the stability conditions for the quark matter.

 We consider two different scenarios: the 2+1-flavor including a finite strange-quark mass and the massless 2-flavor systems.
 The relevant formulas are summarized in Appendix~\ref{sec:quark} for the convenience of the readers, with the approximations of the integral functions listed in Appendix~\ref{sec:integral}.
 Under the $\beta$-equilibrium (the effects of relaxing this condition will be discussed in Appendix~\ref{sec:quark}) and charge neutrality conditions, there is only one independent chemical potential of the system, which we choose to be $\mu_d \equiv \mu$ for both the 2+1- and 2-flavor scenarios.
 The baryon chemical potential is $\muB \equiv N_c(\sum_in_i\mu_i)/(\sum_in_i)$ with $N_c=3$ and summed over quark flavors, which in the massless limit are $\muB = \mu_u + \mu_d + \mu_s$ and $\muB = \mu_u + 2\mu_d$, respectively for the two scenarios.
 Moreover, as we will discuss more in Section~\ref{sec:lattice}, we also consider the $u\overline{d}$ isospin-dense matter system, in which $\mu_u = -\mu_d = \mu$ with the isospin chemical potential $\mu_{\rm I} \equiv \mu_u - \mu_d = 2 \mu$.